slimslenderslacks/nvim-docker/README.md

 ### Using Ollama

-If you have [Ollama installed](https://ollama.ai/) installed and running, Docker AI will use it.
-Docker AI will not start Ollama - if you want to use it, you'll have to start it separately
+If you have [Ollama installed](https://ollama.ai/) installed and running, this plugin will sometimes ask if you want to use it.
+Managing the Ollama instance is separate from the lifecycle of starting and stopping neovim.
+If you want to use Ollama, you'll have to start it and ensure that it's listening on port `11434`.

+### Using Openai

+If you don't have Ollama installed, the plugin will use Openai.
+However, this requires an API key, which can be set in two ways.

+1. Set the `OPENAI_API_KEY` environment variable before you start neovim.
+2. Create a file called `.open-api-key` in your `$HOME` directory and write they key in this file.

 ### Commands

+* **:GenerateRunbook** - generate a runbook markdown file for the current project
 * **:DockerDebug** - download internal representations of project context for debug

 ### Building